jeluard/jeluard/README.md

 # Hey!
 Nice to see you 😎

-Building in the blockchain space since 2017, I have been contributing to multiple ecosystems (Ethereum, Polkadot) in multiple languages (TypeScript, Rust, Clojure).
+Building in the blockchain space since 2017, I have been contributing to multiple ecosystems (Ethereum, Polkadot) in multiple languages (Rust, TypeScript, Clojure).
-Lately I've been focusing on protocol development.
+Now focusing on protocol development, system programming (Rust) and zero-knowledge and its applications.

 Some projects I worked on: